bazelruby/rules_ruby/README.md

 ### Rule Dependency Diagram

-> NOTE: this diagram is slightly outdated.
+> NOTE: this diagram is somewhat outdated.

 The following diagram attempts to capture the implementation behind `ruby_library` that depends on the result of `bundle install`, and a `ruby_binary` that depends on both: